 When choosing a dive computer, you’ll want to make sure it’s comfortable, easy to read, and simple to program.
 Also consider any extra features like freediving functionality, nitrox/trimix mode, and built-in compasses.

-Tanks are one of the last pieces gear most divers purchase, due to their heavy and clunky design.
+Tanks are one of the last pieces of gear most divers purchase, due to their heavy and clunky design.
 Unless you’re diving on a regular basis, you can get by renting tanks from your local dive center.
 However, if you’re committed to the sport, getting your own tank can save you money over time.

 Typical full-sized scuba cylinder capacity is between 40 and 100 cubic feet, with the most common size being 80 cubic feet.
 If you’re interested in deep diving, then you’ll also need to make sure the tank is compatible with nitrox/trimix use.